-Do you have questions about the Certified Professional in Healthcare Information and Management Systems-Canada credential?
-We have answers!What is CPHIMS-CA?
+Frequently asked questions about the Certified Professional in Healthcare Information and Management Systems – Canada credential

 CPHIMS-CA, the Certified Professional in Healthcare Information and Management Systems-Canada credential, is the first credential of its kind for Canadian health informatics professionals.
 The CPHIMS-CA credential is awarded to eligible candidates who successfully complete the related exams.